 We entered into an employment arrangement with William V. Schara on October 19, 2009 in conjunction with his appointment as our Chief Executive Officer.
 Mr. Schara is a Certified Public Accountant, and has a Bachelor of Science Degree in Accounting from Marquette University.
 His annual salary was fixed at \$180,000 and 750,000 options to purchase our common stock were issued to him, with 250,000 vesting immediately, 250,000 vesting on October 19, 2010 and 250,000 vesting on October 19, 2011.
 Mr. Schara has a three-year employment contract that is renewed and reviewed on an annual basis by the Board of Directors for appropriate changes in salary, benefits or other employment matters.
 Mr. Schara voluntarily elected to defer a portion of his salary until such time as the Company had sufficient cash to pay it and did not receive a salary until November 2010.
-At December 31, 2013 a total of \$115,000 of deferred salary has been accrued and included in payable to related parties, \$85,000 was paid subsequent to the quarter end.
+At December 31, 2013 a total of \$115,000 of deferred salary was accrued and included in payable to related parties, all was paid during 2014.
 Additionally, Mr. Schara paid corporate expenses during 2012 totaling \$21,000 with his personal credit card, constituting interest-bearing loans to the Company which were paid during the year-ending December 31, 2013.